Fleckism/SecurityPlus/SecurityPlus/09 A Secure Network Desings.md

 -   **Lack of documentation and change control**—network segments, appliances, and services might be added without proper change control procedures, leading to a lack of visibility into how the network is constituted.
 It is vital that network managers understand business workflows and the network services that underpin them.
 -   **Overdependence on perimeter security**—if the network architecture #A_D is **"flat"** (that is, if any host can contact any other host), penetrating the network edge gives the attacker freedom of movement.

-[[Cisco's SAFE architecture #A_D]] ([cisco.com/c/en/us/solutions/enterprise/design-zone-security/landing_safe.html#~overview](https://www.cisco.com/c/en/us/solutions/enterprise/design-zone-security/landing_safe.html#~overview)) is a good starting point for understanding the complex topic of network architecture #A_D design.
-The SAFE guidance refers to places in the network ([[PIN]]).
+Cisco's SAFE architecture #A_D ([cisco.com/c/en/us/solutions/enterprise/design-zone-security/landing_safe.html#~overview](https://www.cisco.com/c/en/us/solutions/enterprise/design-zone-security/landing_safe.html#~overview)) is a good starting point for understanding the complex topic of network architecture #A_D design.
+The SAFE guidance refers to places in the network (PIN).
 These represent types of network locations, including campus networks, branch offices, data centers, and the cloud.
 There are two special locations in these networks—Internet Edge and WAN—that facilitate connections between locations and with untrusted networks.

 **Each PIN can be protected with security controls and capabilities, classified into a series of secure domains, such as threat defense, segmentation, security intelligence, and management.**
 # BUSINESS WORKFLOWS AND NETWORK architecture #A_D

 Network architecture #A_D is designed to support business workflows.
 You can illustrate the sorts of decisions that need to be made by **analyzing a simple workflow**, such as email:

--   **Access**—the client device must access the network, obtaining a [[physical channel and logical address]].
+-   **Access**—the client device must access the network, obtaining a physical channel and logical address.
 The user must be authenticated and authorized to use the email application.
 The corollary is that unauthorized users and devices must be denied access.
 -   **Email mailbox server**—ensure that the mailbox is only accessed by authorized clients and that it is fully available and fault tolerant.
 Ensure that the email service runs with a minimum number of dependencies and that the service is designed to be resilient to faults.
 -   **Mail transfer server**—this must connect with untrusted Internet hosts, so communications between the untrusted network and trusted LAN must be carefully controlled.
 Any data or software leaving or entering the network must be subject to policy-based controls.

 You can see that this type of business flow will involve systems in different places in the network.
-Placing the client, the mailbox, and the mail transfer server all within the same logical network "segment" will introduce many vulnerabilities.
+Placing the client, the mailbox, and the mail transfer server all within the same logical network "segment" will introduce many [[vulnerability|vulnerabilities]].
 Understanding and controlling how data flows between these locations is a key part of secure and effective network design.
 # NETWORK APPLIANCES

 A number of network appliances are involved in provisioning a network architecture #A_D: